Harshit-Vadgama/Web-Development-Projects_1-/README.md

 # Web-Development-Projects-
-All Web-Dev Projects in this repo.
+All Web-Dev Projects in this repo
+Novatech university registration website